T of C

 This title is also found in five later handbooks to 1828.6 All have the same lyrics set to different melodies, except Huiyan Mizhi (1647), which has a melody in three sections with no lyrics.

-Original preface>7
+Original preface7

 As Confucius' wheeltracks circled the earth, the Dao was not following.
 He headed west to see Zhao Jianzi, but heard of the death of Dou Mingdu.
 By the river he sighed and said, "Beautiful are the waters, and vast.
 As for my crossing it, that is (not my) fate."
-Later someone fixed this as a song and spread it as a Qin Melody (Qin Cao).
+Later someone fixed this as a song and popularized it as a Qin Melody (Qin Cao).
 Its meaning is still relevant.

-Music and Lyrics: One section 8
+Music and Lyrics: One section 8 (translation tentative; 聽錄音 Listen with 看五線譜 staff notation)

 ([4+4] x 4, then [5+4] x 1, then ([2+2] x 1, then [5+4] x 1)